pkiraly/qa-catalogue/README.md

 ### With docker

 An experimental Docker image is publicly available in Docker Hub.
-This imsage contain an Ubuntu 20.04 with Java, R and the current software.
+This image contain an Ubuntu 20.04 with Java, R and the current software.
 No installation is needed (given you have a Docker running environment).
 You only have to specify the directory on your local machine where the MARC files are located.